Brogdon scores 27, Pacers beat Heat 137-110

 The Pacers, who had lost eight of their last 10, were never threatened after building a double-digit lead late in the second quarter.
 Indiana finished with its highest scoring total ever against Miami, including the playoffs — topping the previous high of 127 in 1992.

+“The aggressive mode that the team was in, when they attacked they were relentless,” Indiana coach Nate Bjorkgren said.
+“I was pleased with the sharing but more pleased with the defensive end.
+I thought the communication and talking was very good on the defensive end, especially in the second half.”

-Domantas Sabonas had 13 points and 15 rebounds and T.J.
+Domantas Sabonis had 13 points and 15 rebounds and T.J.
 McConnell finished with 16 points and 15 assists for the Pacers.
-IDoug McDermott and Justin Holiday added 17 points each.
-The Pacers shot 20-of-36 on 3-pointers and Brogdon tied a season high with seven.
+Doug McDermott and Justin Holiday added 17 points each.
+The Pacers shot 20-of-36 on 3-pointers and Brogdon tied a career high with seven.

+“We’ve got to keep our foot on the gas this game to the next,” Brogdon said.
+“We can’t expect for the next game to go exactly how this game went.
+It’s going to be a different game, a different story But we have to continue to do the things we did well tonight.”

 Bam Adebayo scored 20 points and Jimmy Butler added 17 for Miami, which has lost two straight after winning 11 of 13.

+Miami had limited seven of its last eight opponents to under 100 points until Indiana’s scoring barrage.

+We just lost two games,” Adebayo said.
+“We’re OK.
+We’re going to figure it out.”

 Trevor Ariza was scorelesss in his Heat debut.
-Ariza joined the 10th team of his 16-year NBA career after Miami acquired the 35-year-old forward from Oklahoma City in exchange for Meyers Leonard and a 2027 second round pick Wednesday.
+Ariza joined the 10th team of his 17-year NBA career after Miami acquired the 35-year-old forward from Oklahoma City in exchange for Meyers Leonard and a 2027 second round pick Wednesday.

 TIP-INS